Compliance Testing Program Checklist:

-The National Institute of Justice Compliance Testing Program (NIJ CTP) is a program operated by the U.S. Department of Justice, Office of Justice Programs, National Institute of Justice, Office of Science and Technology (OS&T).
+The National Institute of Justice Compliance Testing Program (NIJ CTP) is a program operated by the U.S. Department of Justice, Office of Justice Programs, National Institute of Justice, Office of Research, Evaluation and Technology (ORET).
 The NIJ CTP is authorized pursuant to the Homeland Security Act of 2002, relevant portions as codified at 6 U.S.C.
 162(b)(4).

-OS&T controls strategy, policy and decisions on certification and evaluation.
-OS&T has tasked its Justice Technology Information Center (JTIC) with the management and operation of the CTP, which includes:
+ORET controls strategy, policy and decisions on certification and evaluation.
+ORET has tasked its Criminal Justice Testing & Evaluation Consortium (CJTEC) with the management and operation of the CTP, which includes:

 Testing is performed by independent test laboratories accredited by the National Institute of Standards and Technology, National Voluntary Laboratory Accreditation Program to ISO/IEC 17025, and which also meet NIJ-specific criteria for independence from manufacturers/suppliers of the equipment tested to NIJ Standards.